tyler-dodge/compile-queue/README.md

 ## Usage

 ```
-(compile-queue:$ QUEUE-NAME &rest COMMANDS)
+(compile-queue-$ QUEUE-NAME &rest COMMANDS)
 ```
-compile-queue:$ is a macro for chaining COMMANDS on the compile-queue.
+compile-queue-$ is a macro for chaining COMMANDS on the compile-queue.
 Fully compatible with [deferred.el's](https://github.com/kiwanami/emacs-deferred) deferred:$

 QUEUE-NAME is optional.